 Modern ski resort

-First time mentioned as Vallis Taberna in written records in 1275, St. Anton has a long history behind it.
-The Arlberg area and St. Anton often gets credited for having kicked of alpine skiing at the beginning of the 1900’s.
-Even though you still get glimpses of the history in the village, this is a modern ski resort today, with most amenities a visitor could desire.
-Stretched out over 3 kms in the narrow valley Stanzertal, the village of 2300 inhabitants, was firmly put on the map by the 2001 Alpine World Ski Championships.
-There ample opportunities to eat, drink, shop or make a visit to a spa.
+The first time mentioned as Vallis Taberna in written records was in 1275, St. Anton has a long history behind it.
+The Arlberg area and St. Anton often get credited for having kicked off alpine skiing at the beginning of the 1900s.
+Even though you still get glimpses of the history in the village, this is a modern ski resort today, with the most amenities a visitor could desire.
+Stretched out over 3 km in the narrow valley Stanzertal, the village of 2300 inhabitants, was firmly put on the map by the 2001 Alpine World Ski Championships.
+There are ample opportunities to eat, drink, shop or make a visit to a spa.
 If this isn’t sufficient, or the weather turns bad, you can always jump on the train and be in Innsbruck in about an hour.